 Luckily for me, four years ago, I finally realised how important talking about what was going on in my head was.
 Sharing the thoughts about drinking I was having was like lifting a huge crushing weight off my back.
 It was no longer a dirty secret in my head.

 It’s hard to express in words how important it was for me to have made this realisation.
 The only way I can sum it up is to say, talking saved my life.
 It helped me to rationalise the thoughts I was having and made me feel like I wasn’t on my own.

 Talking about your problems or how you aren’t feeling great doesn’t make you weak.
 It doesn’t make you less of a person.
 In fact, it’s the opposite.
 It takes enormous courage to admit you are struggling, and even more to try and do something about it.

 Issues with addiction or mental health can happen to anyone at any time.
-What talking can do is help you recover from these issues.
-It did me.
+What talking can do, is help you recover from these issues.
+It did for me.

 If I hadn’t started talking about what was going on in my head, the chances are I wouldn’t be breathing now.
 I wouldn’t have recovered from alcohol addiction.
 It was that important to me.”